YuukanOO/uniformcss.com/docs/customization/custom-properties.md

 ---

-## Add to Core Library <span class="ml-6 inline-flex align-items-center px-8 h-20 font-sm leading-0 bold radius-round bg-blue bg-brighten-500 color-white align-middle">Advanced</span>
+## Add to Core Library <span class="ml-6 inline-flex align-items-center px-8 h-20 font-sm bold radius-full bg-blue bg-brighten-500 color-white align-middle">Advanced</span>

-Adding utilities through the utilities map can be a useful to quickly add properties however when adding many, your Uniform configuration may become long.
+Adding utilities through the `utility` map in your configuration is a quick way to add new properties however when adding many, your Uniform configuration may become long.
 To avoid this problem custom properties can also be added natively to the core library.

-<h4><span class="w-24 h-24 mr-8 inline-flex align-items-center justify-content-center font-sm font-700 leading-0 bg-gray bg-tint-800 leading-0 color-black radius-round">1</span> Build out your data structure</h4>
+### 1. Build out your data structure

 Create a new `sass` document and use the following template to configure your own custom property.